What is PAD?

-Most often described as poor circulation in the legs, P.A.D. is a serious condition that more than doubles your risk of heart attack or stroke.
-P.A.D. results when plaque build up causes narrowing in the arteries of the legs or those leading to the heart or brain and restricts the flow of oxygen-rich blood to these areas of the body.
+Most often described as poor circulation in the legs, peripheral artery disease is a serious condition that more than doubles your risk of heart attack or stroke.
+PAD results when plaque build up causes narrowing in the arteries of the legs or those leading to the heart or brain and restricts the flow of oxygen-rich blood to these areas of the body.
 This may lead to blockages caused by clots formed if the plaque ruptures leading to a heart attack or stroke.

 - Painful cramping in one or both of your hips, thighs or calf muscles after certain activities, such as walking or climbing stairs (claudication)